Procedures for the nomination and appointment of the examination panel

 PGR13.23 Nomination of the examination panel

-PGR13.23.1 During the 12 months preceding the expected date of the viva voce examination, the Director of Studies will identify at least one internal and one external examiner and an Independent Chair for nomination as the examining panel.
-A maximum of three examiners may be appointed where required by the regulations (PGR13.5).
-The Independent Chair (IC) will be drawn from the University’s group of appointed and trained, experienced researchers and examiners.
+PGR13.23.1 During the 12 months preceding the expected date of the viva voce examination, the Director of Studies will identify at least one internal and one external examiner and a UWE Bristol Independent Chair for nomination as the examining panel.
+Where the candidate is a permanent member of staff at UWE Bristol or at an affiliated academic institution, or otherwise defined in UWE Bristol procedures, they will identify two examiners only, both of whom are external to UWE Bristol, or to the affiliated academic institution if appropriate, and no internal examiner.
+The UWE Bristol Independent Chair (IC) will be drawn from the University’s group of appointed and trained, experienced researchers and examiners.

-PGR13.23.2 The DoS should contact the Assessment Team in the Graduate School by emailing firstname.lastname@example.org to obtain three potential Independent Chairs (IC).
-The DoS is responsible for contacting and identifying an IC who confirms they will act in this capacity.
+PGR13.23.2 The DoS should contact the Assessment Team in the Graduate School by emailing Research.Degrees@uwe.ac.uk to obtain three potential Independent Chairs (IC).
+The DoS is responsible for contacting an IC from this list who confirms they will act in this capacity.
 The DoS is responsible for ensuring the IC is included in all arrangements of the viva.

 PGR13.23.4 The examining panel will comprise: